hyperledger-labs/weft/README.md

 ## Installation

-Minimum of node 16 needed; probably will work with node 14.
+Minimum of node 16 needed; note that the *HyperledgerLab* are recommended to push to GitHub Packages; this does require a [little setup](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package)

-Install as any node module, install globally for use as a CLI tool.
+Install as any node tool

 ```
-npm install -g @hyperledgendary/weft
+npm install -g @hyperledger-labs/weft
 ```

 ## Commands available